osa1/tiny/README.md

 ## Development

 tiny is in early stages of development.
 Some of features that you might think are essential may be missing.
 Please open an issue for those features (or even better, a pull request!).
+Remember to add yourself to the [list of contributors](#contributors) if you submit a pull request.

 Being a Rust n00b, I spent a lot of time trying to convince borrow checker, failing at that, and either adding bunch of ugly hacks (e.g. instead a loop that